Bringing Home A New Pet: What To Expect

 Many cats are litter trained from an early age.
 Show Fluffy where her new litter box is, and make sure that she can access it at all times.
 You can also bring her to it periodically to remind her where it is.

 Dogs may be a bit more difficult to house train.
-Depending on the age of the animal, it might need to go outside every hour or two.
+Depending on their age, they might need to go outside every hour or two.
 Taking some time off of work to devote to your new family member can help your pooch feel secure and prevent accidents.

 Most importantly, spend as much time as possible giving attention to your new pet.
 And, remember: When making a new home for a new cat or dog, don’t neglect your other animals or family members.
-And don’t forget to get Spot Pet Insurance to protect you and your new companions.
+And don’t forget to get a dog insurance or cat insurance policy to protect you and your new companions.